OUR LEADERSHIP TEAM

 Nelson is the Director of Special Services at Covenant House Florida.
 He serves as BHTC's Treasurer and Chairs the STRIPES sub-committee.

 Michelle directed international programs for Tampep Onlus.
 She serves as BHTC's Community Communications Specialist.

 Jumorrow is the Victim Advocate at Florida Atlantic University Police Department.
-She serves as Vice President of Education and Outreach.
+She serves as President of the Coalition.

 Heidi is a Medical Doctor.
 She gives us updates on relevant legislation and serves as the Coalition Communications Specialist.

 The mission of the BHTC is to raise awareness about Human Trafficking.
 The Coalition serves as an information, education, and networking resource for organizations as well as the community.

 The Broward Human Trafficking Coalition (BHTC) is a Coalition of individuals from the general public, those who serve it, and all community partners, in Southeast Florida who are individually and collectively committed to working to improve assistance for persons affected by the crime of human trafficking.

 Tabitha is the Reach Program Coordinator at the PACE Center for Girls Broward County Campus.
 She serves as BHTC's Vice President of Events and Fundraising.